 Nearly 100 miles outside of Los Angeles, along State Route 2, and just west of Wrightwood, California, you’ll find Mountain High within the Angeles National Forest.
 As one of America’s oldest ski resorts, this mountain exhibits fourteen lifts and has slowly become of one the most visited ski resorts in Southern California.

-Unlike the prior two resorts, Mountain High is more beginner-friendly overall and the skiable terrain is actually divided between three separate mountains (North, East, and West).
+Unlike the prior two resorts, Mountain High is more beginner-friendly overall and the skiable terrain is divided between three separate mountains (North, East, and West).
 These are all connected by shuttle bus for easy access.
 Combined they represent 290 skiable acres and 515 acres of permit terrain.

-Based at 7,200 feet, the North Mountain is dedicated mainly to beginners in ski-school and snow play.
+Based at 7,200 feet, the North Mountain is dedicated mainly to beginners in ski school and snow play.
 You can find the North Pole Tubing Park in this area too.
 The peak is 7,800 feet, providing a short 600-foot vert.

 Mountain High tends to draw in bigger crowds in the afternoons with the fact that skiing after dark is also possible here!
 The resort has installed floodlit slopes throughout the mountain.
 Therefore, even when the sun goes down, the night skiing can continue.

-24510 CA-2, Wrightwood, CA 92397 (Map) | 888-754-7878
+24510 CA-2, Wrightwood, CA | 888-754-7878 | mthigh.com

 Snow Valley Mountain Resort (85mi/1.5hrs)